abrusu-collins/YouPods/README.md

 </ul>

 <h1> YuPods</h1>
-A website where people can listen to YouTube Podcasts without watching the video saving them Internet bundle
+A website where people can listen to YouTube Podcasts without watching the video saving them Internet bundle.
 <b>Features</b>

 <h1>TECHS TO USE</h1>